tejasnarad/todo-list/README.md

 # todo-list
-java script todo list
+javascript todo list

 Small project for todo list using JS

-implemeted insert delete edit in js
+Implemeted insert delete edit in js

-to open run index file in browser
+To open run index file in browser